ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course/remembering-what-the-user-has-done.md

 {{ image('/static/img/courses/advanced/image5.png', 1180, 942,  align='center', caption='The example product page we’re building') }}

 We’re not going to build this product page inside of our Chico’s Cheese Bikes shop project.
-Instead, you can use <a href="https://glitch.com/~rustic-musician" target="_blank">this</a> Glitch as a starting point for this exercise. **Note**: Don’t forget to remix it so you can edit!
+Instead, you can use <a href="https://glitch.com/~rustic-musician" target="_blank">this Glitch</a> as a starting point for this exercise. **Note**: Don’t forget to remix it so you can edit!
 The Glitch contains:

 * Some basic CSS and HTML to layout the static product page.